 Threat Assessment Investigator

 Sheriff Campbell is proud of this position in the dynamic, ever-growing, and evolving area of school and community safety.
 When Sheriff Campbell created the position in June of 2018 there was only one other threat assessment investigator at a Sheriff’s Office in North Carolina, and he works on the east coast.
 Detective Heather Little brings experience to this position.
 She has served as at the Iredell County Sheriff's Office since 2017, most recently in our Community Oriented Policing (COPS) Unit.
-Detective Little will use her training and experience to take a proactive approach to educate schools, businesses, and churches on how to respond to active shooter situations, and how to address other situations.
+Sheriff Campbell realized there was an increasing demand for this position so in January 2023 an additional threat assessment position was created.
+Community Oriented Policing Deputy, Shawn Rowe made a smooth transition into this role.
+Detective Little and Detective Rowe will use their training and experience to take a proactive approach to educate schools, businesses, and churches on how to respond to active shooter situations, and how to address other situations.

 Detective Heather Little Threat Assessment Investigator

 Detective Shawn Rowe Threat Assessment Investigator